harrisonwsmith/model_proposal/ModelProposalTemplate.md

 The model schedule will then procede as follows:
 1. Model is initialized using above description
-2. Farmers sow crops using baseline t=5, monsoon starts at t=5
+2. Farmers sow crops using baseline (t=10) or average of 5 previous monsoon start dates
+3. Monsoon starts at t=10 intially, but is delayed as a function of temperature increase rate
-3. If a cell has sufficient water, plants grow (growth rate is a sigmoid function where x=water amount)
+4. If a cell has sufficient water, plants grow (growth rate is a sigmoid function where x=water amount)
-4. After 50 steps from sow date, crops stop growing
+5. After 40 steps from sow date, crops stop growing
-5. After 50 steps, the monsoon season ends
+6. After 50 steps, the monsoon season ends
-5. Farmer's harvest crops
+7. Farmer's harvest crops
-6. Adjust monsoon start date based on temperature rate change
+8. Adjust monsoon start date based on temperature rate change
+9. Run model until monsoon season ends
-7. Restart the growing season (t=0)
+10. Restart the growing season (t=0)
-8. Farmer's calculate new sow date using mean of last 5 monsoon start dates
+11. Farmer's calculate new sow date using previous monsoon start dates
+12. Update temperature using rate of temperature change
+13. Update evaporation rate using new temperature
+12. Update Monsoon start date using temperature
+13. Repeat above steps for specified number of "seasons"

 &nbsp;

 ### 5) Assessment and Outcome Measures

-_What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_
+In order to assess my model outcomes, I will use several metrics.
+The main metric I will look at will be sow date over time, which will answer my central question of how sow date will change in response to perception of climate change.
+I will also look at overall yield for each pixel and how that corresponds to sow date, and I will use this to determine the adaptive capacity of farmers in the face of climate change.

+In future iterations, I would also like to incorporate other factors such as income and wealth generated from crops.
+If I am able to incorporate these factors, I will also gather data on changes in wealth in order to assess my model outcomes.

 &nbsp;

 ### 6) Parameter Sweep

-_What parameters are you most interested in sweeping through?
-What value ranges do you expect to look at for your analysis?_
+The main parameter sweep I would look at is how different rates of temperature change affect farmer's ability grow crops and how it affects their sow date.
+I think it will also be interesting to look at different amounts of rainfall and how this might affect the results I get.

+In future iterations, I also hope to look at how different ranges of wealth, irrigation, or access to markets might affect my results.
+These parameters would also be included in a parameter sweep.